araobp/blender-science/README.md

 ## Utility

-(Click on the menu items to expand or collapse)
+(Click on the menu items to expand)

 <details><summary>Digital timer</summary>